apache/nifi-minifi-cpp/minifi_rust/extensions/minifi_rs_playground/minifi_rs_playground.md

 ### Description

-This processor can fail or panic in on_trigger and on_schedule calls based on configuration.
+RUST TEST PROCESSOR: This processor can fail or panic in on_trigger and on_schedule calls based on configuration.
 Only for testing purposes.

 ### Properties